pochka15/Interpreter-for-custom-language/README.md

 ## About the language

-The syntax of the language is like a simplified python's syntax.
+The syntax of the language is a mixture of a python and some mainstream languages like kotlin or swift.
 It's a statically typed general-purpose, programming language.
 It's made to perform simple operations on variables, call functions and write small scripts.

-See the language example [here](./test%20files/test_file_1.txt)
+See the example snippet [here](./test%20files/test_file_1.txt)

-## Language wiki and grammar
+## Wiki and grammar

-- On the [wiki pages](https://github.com/pochka15/Interpreter-for-custom-language/wiki/Basics) you can find the language structure.
+- On the [wiki pages](https://github.com/pochka15/Interpreter-for-custom-language/wiki/Basics) you can read about the language more deeply.
-- Following this [link](./grammar.txt) you can see the whole grammar of the language written in EBNF format.
+- Following this [link](./grammar.txt) you can see the whole grammar of the language written in a custom EBNF format.
-- The whitespaces are ignored in the language except the newline.
-All the new expressions must start with a new line.

 ## Prerequisites